FI2BEIS25 Information Security

 - Course description

-- Course codeFI2BEIS25
+- Course CodeFI2BEIS25

-- Level of study5.2
+- Level of Study5.2

-- Program of studyBack-End Development 2
+- Program of StudyBack-End Development 2

 - Credits2.5

-- Course coordinatorFrederick Johannes Botha, Joshua Wiggill
+- Study Plan CoordinatorFrederick Johannes Botha, Joshua Wiggill

 This course provides candidates insight into the concepts, risks and regulations of information security.
 An overview of the various aspects of information security that concern Back-end development, together with an explanation of common risks and how to prevent them from being exploited, is provided.
 Privacy regulations, such as GDPR, are also covered in terms of their impact on secure and ethical Back-end solutions.